108anup/ccmatic/README.md

 4. plot_config (convenience wrappers on matplotlib for plotting and plot configuration)

+Run following after cloning the repository to populate the submodules if you forgot to clone with `--recursive` flag.: `git submodule update --init --recursive`

 Note, the dependency may be incomplete, please reach out if you face any issues in running the code.